Un-hyphen/Discord-Bot/TERMS_OF_SERVICE.md

 We reserve the right to modify these Terms at any time.
 Users will be notified of any changes through the Bot's support server or documentation.

 ## 7. Contact Information
-For any questions about these Terms, please contact us at [Your Contact Information].
+For any questions about these Terms, please contact us at (https://github.com/Un-hyphen/Discord-Bot).